thechnet/une/DOCUMENTATION.md

 46.0==46 # Evaluates to 'true'.
 ```

-The same data types can be compared for *in*equality using `!=`.
+The same types can be compared for *in*equality using `!=`.
 Each comparison evaluates to *true* if the requirements for equality are not (exactly) met.

 #### 3.3.2 Size